Civil parishes in Ireland: Administrative uses

 By 1800 civil parishes had replaced the ecclesiastical parishes for administrative purposes, although the timing and method of the change is not well-documented.

 The civil parish was used for census and taxation purposes.

 The civil parishes were included on the nineteenth-century maps of the Ordnance Survey of Ireland.

 At the time of the 1861 census there were 2,428 civil parishes in Ireland (average area 34.8 km2).

 Poor Law districts were created in 1838, each centered on a large town.

 There were 130 poor law unions with 829 registration districts and 3,751 district electoral divisions for census purposes.

 In 1898 poor law unions replaced civil parishes as the basic local government unit.

 Later "parish councils" which gained a modicum of official recognition were based on Roman Catholic parishes: first those recognised by the Congested Districts Board for Ireland; and later those recognised by Part VIII of the Local Government Act 1941, mainly set up by Muintir na Tíre and operating during the Second World War Emergency.

 Recent years

 Civil parishes have not been formally abolished in either Northern Ireland or the Republic of Ireland, and are still used in some legal contexts.

-One example where the parish is still referenced in Republic of Ireland law is the Intoxicating Liquor Act, 1988, which allows "any person resident in the parish in which the club premises are situated" to object to the granting of an alcohol licence to a club.
-Until 1981 the Republic's official census reports included the populations of civil parishes in and near cities, because "numerous requests" were still being made for them.
+One example, where the parish is still referenced in Republic of Ireland law, is the Intoxicating Liquor Act, 1988, which allows "any person resident in the parish in which the club premises are situated" to object to the granting of an alcohol licence to a club.
+Until 1981, the Republic of Ireland's official census reports included the populations of civil parishes in and near cities, because "numerous requests" were still being made for them.

-In 2001 there were 2,508 civil parishes.
-Old records of marriages, births etc. are mostly organised by civil parish.
+In 2001, there were 2,508 civil parishes.
+Old records of marriages and births are mostly organised by civil parish.

 Church of Ireland parishes usually conform to civil parish boundaries.